How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Capacity tests over confidence.
 Rollback drills over good intentions.
 Published peak-season runbooks over hopeful planning.

-A commerce story is not done until the spec is updated, the integration sync is green, the checkout regression suite passes, the CWV dashboard shows the new template inside the LCP budget, the runbook covers the alert path it can produce, and the merch team has the rollback flag in their dashboard.
+A commerce story is not done until the spec is updated, the integration sync is green, the checkout regression suite passes, the CWV dashboard shows the new template inside the LCP and INP budget, the runbook covers the alert path it can produce, and the merch team has the rollback flag in their dashboard.
 We treat the peak-season runbook as load-bearing infrastructure, not a quarterly project, and we report on the merchandising-facing SLOs we agreed to defend, not the velocity we estimated against.

 If you’re interested in hiring developers for this capability in Argentina, visit the Argentina version of this page.